Marcelo Mendes

-Marcelo Cláudio Mendes Pereira (2 March 1979), known as Marcelo Mendes, is a Brazilian football manager and former player who played as a defensive midfielder.
-He is the current assistant manager of Sampaio Corrêa.
+Marcelo Cláudio Mendes Pereira (2 March 1979), known as Marcelo Mendes, is a Brazilian football coach and former player who played as a defensive midfielder.
+He is the current assistant coach of Operário Ferroviário.

 Playing career

 Born in Cajapió, Maranhão, Marcelo Mendes started his career with local side Americano-MA before moving to Juventus-SP, where he made his debut as a senior in 1999.
 In 2001 he moved to Ceará, and featured regularly for the club as they retained their Série B status.

 Marcelo Mendes moved to Joinville for the 2004 campaign, and subsequently failed to settle for a club in the remainder of his career.
 He represented Campinense, Rioverdense, Ferroviário (two stints), Horizonte (two stints), Madureira, Bangu (on loan), Sampaio Corrêa, Viana, São José-MA, Imperatriz, Americano-MA, Boa Esporte and Tricordiano.
 He retired with the latter in 2013, aged 34.